arbal/awesome-stars/README.md

 ## Objective-C

+- [ChristianKienle/Core-Data-Editor](https://github.com/ChristianKienle/Core-Data-Editor) - Core Data Editor lets you easily view, edit and analyze applications‘ data.
+Core Data Editor is compatible with Mac and iOS applications and supports XML, SQLite and binary stores, visualizes all relationships and is able to edit the data and generate Objective-C code for the data model.
 - [hschmidt/EnvPane](https://github.com/hschmidt/EnvPane) - EnvPane - An OS X preference pane for environment variables
 - [josh-/CloudyTabs](https://github.com/josh-/CloudyTabs) - CloudyTabs is a simple menu bar application that lists your iCloud Tabs.
 - [RogueAmoeba/Soundflower-Original](https://github.com/RogueAmoeba/Soundflower-Original) - MacOS system extension that allows applications to pass audio to other applications.